 “Yeah...” he sighed.
 “We can’t have that report put on file.
 The higher-ups want any implication of her drug use swept under the rug.
 They already have their lawyers going on record saying she was found murdered in the warehouse.”

 “What?!”
 Fayth sat forward in alarm.
 “Captain she was alive!
-She had the needle in, but she hadn’t pushed the plunger.”
+When Higgens and I got there, she had the needle in her arm, but the drug was still in the syringe.
+She hadn’t pushed it in yet.”

 “I know, I read the report.
 The higher-ups also read it.
 They don’t want that out.
 They’ll do anything to keep that from getting out...” he said pointedly.
-He sighed, looking at her apologetically as he pulled a slip of paper from the side of his desk.
+He sighed, shaking his head as he pulled a slip of paper from the side of his desk.